 But it is now, more than ever, crucial that social scientists are able to study the differential impacts of processes of integration and fragmentation.
 For such a purpose, comparative studies and methodology provide the obvious point of departure for any social scientist who wish to take the complexity of the European challenges seriously.

-The Oslo Summer School in Comparative Social Science Studies provides PhD and postgraduate courses at a highly professional and international level.
+The Oslo Summer School for Social Sciences (previously Oslo Summer School in Comparative Social Science Studies) provides PhD and postgraduate courses at a highly professional and international level.
 It was initiated in 1992 to further international contact among students and researchers working within comparative social sciences and social science methodology.

-Over the years, a number of distinguished scholars and lecturers within the various fields of social sciences accepted our invitation to teach a doctoral course at Oslo Summer School in Comparative Social Science Studies.
+Over the years, a number of distinguished scholars and lecturers within the various fields of social sciences accepted our invitation to teach a doctoral course at the Oslo Summer School for Social Sciences.

 Finding accommodation in Oslo

 Participants in our courses must arrange accommodation in Oslo by themselves.